 About the Author:

 Bam Alegre is the founder of SubSelfie.com and writes from time to time as a guest contributor.
-He is a News Reporter for GMA News (2012) and an Instructor for the College of Arts and Sciences at the University of the East (2015).
-He was also part of the team that won GMA News the prestigious George Foster Peabody Award for the news coverage of super typhoon Yolanda (2013).
+He is a Senior News Correspondent for GMA News (2012), a news anchor for flash reports, and part of the team that won GMA News the prestigious George Foster Peabody Award for the news coverage of super typhoon Yolanda (2013).
 Previously, he worked behind the scenes as a Segment Producer for State of the Nation with Jessica Soho and 24 Oras (2009-2012).
-He is also the vocalist, pianist and guitarist of the band No Parking (2005).
 BA Broadcast Communication 2007, UP Diliman.
 Read more of his articles here.